by Dr. C.H. Weaver M.D. 11/2021

 Results from the pivotal Phase 3 KEYNOTE-564 clinical trial evaluating Keytruda adjuvant therapy following surgical nephrectomy for earlier stage renal cell cancers (RCC) suggest immunotherapy can delay cancer recurrence.
-Based on an interim analysis conducted by an independent Data Monitoring Committee Keytruda demonstrated a significant and clinically meaningfully improvement compared with placebo and this led to US Food and Drug Administration approval in Nov 2021.
+Administration of Keytruda demonstrated a significant and clinically meaningfully improvement compared with placebo and this led to US Food and Drug Administration approval in Nov 2021.

 Keytruda and other checkpoint inhibitor immunotherapies are known to be effective in the management of advanced renal cell carcinoma, but this is the first trial to report effectiveness in earlier stage disease.

 Keytruda® (pembrolizumab) belongs to a class of medicines called PD-1 checkpoint inhibitors that help the immune system recognize and attack cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Drugs that block PD-1 may enhance the ability of the immune system to fight cancer.
 Keytruda® works by blocking PD-1 and is already widely used for the treatment of advanced RCC.